 When you got married, you started your own blended family – yours, and your husbands.
 So it should come as no surprise that things are even tougher after a divorce or remarriage.
 The dynamics of step-families are complex, and small family dramas can snowball into relationship disasters.

 However, some blended families do manage to find a balance and build solid–not perfect, but solid–relationships with every member of their household.
-They’ve accepted that step-parenting is a bit different from traditional parenting, and have figured out how to build mutual trust and respect with their step-children one day at a time.
-Find out 5 Things Happy Blended Families Know to help your non-traditional crew live and love in peace.
+They’ve accepted that step parenting is a bit different from traditional parenting, and have figured out how to build mutual trust and respect with their stepchildren one day at a time.
+If you want to help your non-traditional crew live and love in peace, check out these 5 things happy blended families know.

 1. Relationships take time.

 Just because you became a child’s stepparent in the length of time it takes to say, “I do,” doesn’t mean that you have a relationship with that child.
 Understand that it will take time for your stepchildren to develop a true connection with you, and be patient with them.
 Likewise, it will take your children from a previous marriage time to develop a bond with your new spouse.

 2. Respect is a two-way street.

 The best way to develop trust and love in a relationship is to consistently show respect.
 Our culture is familiar with the idea of children showing respect to adults, but children are people, too, and deserving of respect in their own right.
 By speaking to everyone in the home with a respectful tone of voice and attitude, and by avoiding sarcasm and harshness, you create a culture where children and stepchildren understand that respect is the standard.
 You can exercise authority while still showing respect.

 3. Co-parenting is a team sport.